 Next, give them the ability to control those results.
 Set clear targets and write names next to those budget line items to build accountability.

 Example: There are specific day-to-day items that the staff can perform each day.
-Have the sales team make ten calls per day.
+E.g., Task the sales team with making ten calls per day.

 Example 2: Remind staff in procurement that building lasting relationships can directly increase profitability.
 Having a stronger relationship might mean getting offered an early-pay discount.
 Educate your procurement team how an early-pay discount can increase your cash flow.